LahaLuhem/GUI_Games/docs/index.md

 Welcome to GUI Games
 ====================

-Here you can find games that I made, that utilise full graphical capabilities
+Here you can find games that I made, that utilise full graphical capabilities.